Shining Through: From Grief to Gratitude

 A deep spiritual journey with grief

-Soraya shares her deep spiritual journey with grief, interwoven with the wisdom of forgiveness and freedom with mindful presence with acceptance of life ‘as it is’ to come shining through, free to be.
+Soraya shares her deep spiritual journey with grief, interwoven with the wisdom of forgiveness, gratitude and freedom with mindful presence.
+Finally to acceptance of life ‘as it is’ to as she comes shining through, free to be and to love again.

-Seven years in the writing, Soraya dedicates this book to the memory of both her brother Gil and son Prem who died by suicide.
+Seven years in the writing, Soraya dedicates this book to the memory of both her brother Gil and son Prem lost to suicide.

 This book is a priceless gift